vincent-pradeilles/KeyPathKit/README.md

 ### or

-Performs a boolean OR operation on an attribute of type `Bool`.
+Performs a boolean OR operation on an property of type `Bool`.

 ```swift
 contacts.or(\.hasDriverLicense)